Certificates of Deposit, or CDs, are a great way to save money at a high-interest rate for a specific period of time.

 CIT Bank.
 CIT Bank offers best in class interest rates, with a bonus rate for balances over $25,000.
 In addition to high interest rates, CIT Bank offers a variety of accounts, including traditional savings accounts, children’s savings accounts, checking, CDs, and more.
 For more information, visit: www.bankoncit.com or check out our CIT Bank Review.

 BBVA Online Savings Account.
 The account combines one of the highest online savings account interest rates with a great online checking account.
 BBVA (formerly BBVA Compass) online savings accounts feature Free Online Banking, Mobile Banking, and Bill Pay.
 Their network of ATMs includes all BBVA ATMs as well as the Allpoint® ATM network, which features over 38,000 free ATMs.
 The minimum to open an account is only $25.
-You can learn more at the BBVA website.
+You can learn more at the BBVA website or by reading our BBVA Bank Review.

 EverBank. $5,000 initial-deposit requirement.
 Everbank always keeps their interest rates in the top 5% of all banks in the US.
 No-fees for online or mobile banking.
 Also available: CD’s high-interest checking, Money market account, more.
 For more information visit: www.everbank.com.